On Economic Justice

 • Creating lots of high quality free materials of real substance, like my free workshops, info on my YouTube channel and blog, free downloads, and curated recommendations of books and other resources.

-• Offering group and asynchronous courses and ebooks at a lower cost than I could provide individually.
+• Offering group and asynchronous courses and ebooks at a lower cost than I could provide the information individually.

-• Offering sliding scale pricing for coaching, without jumping through hoops or requiring documentation of need.
+• Offering sliding scale pricing and trades for coaching, without jumping through hoops or requiring documentation of need.
 I trust that people will only ask when there is a real need.

 • Offering payment plans for courses, with no interest and without excessive fees.

 • Maintaining a fund for partial scholarships for courses.
-This is partially community supported by some of my clients with more resources contributing to those with fewer.
+This fund is partially community supported, by some of my clients with more resources voluntarily contributing to those with fewer.

 • Keeping my prices as low as I reasonably can, without hurting myself.

 • Recently I started an affiliate program so I can pay you for spreading the word about my courses.
-You can take the payments in cash or in trade for courses or coaching.
+You can take the payments in cash or apply them to the cost of my courses.

 Other aspects of economic justice